Ear Drainage: Types, Causes and Treatment

 What are the types of ear discharge?

-There are different types of otorrhea/ ear discharge depending on the discharge that comes out of the ear.
+There are different types of otorrhea/ ear discharge, depending on the type of discharge that comes out of the ear.
 Some of the most prominent types are:

 • Serous Otorrhea (discharge in the form of a serum-protein-rich liquid)

-• Prulent Otorrhea (Pus coming out from ear)
+• Prulent Otorrhea (Pus coming out of the ear)

 • Bloody Otorrhea (Discharge in the form of blood)